-The Caller Pool contract maintains a lists of caller addresses.
-Whenver a change is made to the pool, either addition of a new member or removal of an existing member, a new pool is queued to take place of the current pool 512 blocks in the future.
-The new pool has all of the previous pool's members plus or minus whatever additions or removals take place.
+The caller pool maintains a lists of caller addresses.
+Whenever a change is made to the pool, either addition of a new member or removal of an existing member, a new generation is queued to take place of the current generation.